Cineflix: History

+In May 2017, Cineflix Media expanded its British production output and had partnered with former executive producer of American talk-show Jimmy Kimmel Live!, Duncan Grey, and his Gateshead-based studio Twenty Six 03 Content & had jointly established a joint-venture British non-scripter production company based in London, called Twenty Six 03 Entertainment that would co-produce unscripted entertainment series with Cineflix would co-produce & handle distribution via Cineflix Rights to the programming produced by the new studio Twenty Six 03 Entertainment.
+Two years later in September 2019, Twenty Six 03 Entertainment's co-founder & Twenty Six 03's parent & owner Duncan Gray had taken control of the joint-venture production company Twenty Six 03 Entertainment.

 On November 30 2017, Cineflix Media teamed up with Pablo Salzman to launch a new production subsidiary called Connect3 Productions with the new subsidiary aiming to co-produce scripted and factual series for North American and international markets.

-In May 2019, Cineflix Media who produced the home-renovating series Property Brothers expanded its partnership with American international entertainment company Scott Brothers Global by selling the brand and related IP rights to the presenters Drew and Jonathan Scott through the latter company who will produce all future Property Brothers projects via Scott Brothers Entertainment.
-As part of the deal, Cineflix's distribution arm Cineflix Rights retained all worldwide distribution rights excluding North America to all current and future Scott Brothers' programmes with Cineflix became a financial & distribution participation to all future Property Brothers projects.
+In May 2019, Cineflix Media whom produced the home-renovating series Property Brothers expanded its partnership with American international entertainment company Scott Brothers Global by selling the brand and related IP rights to the presenters Drew and Jonathan Scott through the latter company who will produce all future Property Brothers projects via Scott Brothers Entertainment.
+As part of the deal, Cineflix's distribution arm Cineflix Rights retained all worldwide distribution rights excluding North America to all current and future Scott Brothers' programmes with Cineflix became a financial and distribution participation to all future Property Brothers projects.

-In April 2021, Cineflix Media partnered with former president of its Cineflix Productions division Charles Tremayne to launch an American production company based in New York named First Story Productions which will focus on scripted & factual development and production work with Cineflix co-producing First Story's programmes whilst it's distribution unit Cineflix Rights handling distribution to the latter's productions.
+In April 2021, Cineflix Media partnered with former president of its Cineflix Productions division, Charles Tremayne, to launch an American production company based in New York named First Story Productions which will focus on scripted and factual development and production work with Cineflix co-producing First Story's programmes whilst its distribution unit Cineflix Rights handling distribution to the latter's productions.

 At the end of March 2022, Cineflix Media acquired Toronto-based production company and Coroner co-producer Back Alley Film Productions alongside its programming library and a stake in the crime drama Coroner with Cineflix absorbing Back Alley Film Productions' production operations.

-On November 3 2023, Cineflix expanded its operation by launching an production office in Vancouver called Cineflix Studios Vancouver with industry veteran Mark Miller leading the Vancouver office as their president.
+On November 3 2023, Cineflix expanded its operation by launching a production office in Vancouver called Cineflix Studios Vancouver with industry veteran Mark Miller leading the Vancouver office as their president.